cmenpgroup/GdScintV1/README.md

-# GdScintV0
+# GdScintV1
-The initial code for the RMD Gd-Loaded Neutron Scintillator
+The initial code for the Radiation Monitoring Devices Gd-Loaded Neutron Scintillator.

+The geometry is for the tests to be conducted at Occidental College